OgulcanErdag/phonebook-web-app/README.md

     - Database engine can be `MySQL` with version of `8.0.42`.

-  - Phonebook Application Website URL should be given as output by Cloudformation Service, after the stack created.
+  - Phonebook Application Website URL should be provided as an output by Cloudformation Service, after the stack created.

 - Nice to have options !!!!!!
   - Using PRIVATE REPO in GitHub